area9innovation/flow9/tools/dsl/readme.md

 - Add more native functions, as well as syntax for more complicated expressions on the right hand side

-- let, var, lambda, call
+- lambda, call
-- or, and, equal, not_equal, less, less_equal, greater, greater_equal
+- equal, not_equal, less, less_equal, greater, greater_equal
 - not, negate, dot, index, brace

 ## Blueprints for compilers